 - Human rights and environmental protection

-The International Environmental Law program includes:
+- Fundamentals of International Environmental Law

 - Two cultural Dutch dinner nights with local students

 These activities are designed to give you a feel for Dutch life and culture, as well as give you an opportunity to meet and spend time with local students.

 Maastricht University is a public University in the Netherlands, founded in 1976.
 In 2013, nearly 16,000 students studied at Maastricht University, 47% of whom were international students.
 About half of the bachelor’s programs are fully offered in English and most of the master’s and doctoral programs are in English as well.
 In 2013, Maastricht University was the second Dutch university to be rewarded the ‘Distinctive Quality Feature for Internationalisation’ by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 Find out more about the beautiful city of Maastricht, Maastricht University and the Centre for European Studies below:

 The course is coordinated by Dr. Marjan Peeters, Professor of Environmental Policy and Law at Maastricht University.
 She is widely trained in environmental law and has been teaching International, European and national environmental Law at Maastricht University since 2001.
 She has worked in practice (governmental office) for nine years specialising in water and soil protection laws.
 Currently she specialises in climate protection law.